Sales Follow-Up Automation: AI vs Human Outreach

 Relationship signal

-- AI draft, unseen by human, auto-sent: low — feels like a receipt, not a conversation
+- AI draft, auto-sent with no review: low — reads like a receipt, not a conversation

-- AI draft, reviewed and personalized by human: high — fast AND human
+- AI draft, reviewed and personalized by a human: high — fast and human

 - Pure human: highest ceiling, inconsistent floor